arouyan/lakeFS/docs/setup/import.md

 ## Use external tools

-In order to import existing data to lakeFS, you may choose to copy it using [S3 CLI](../integrations/aws_cli.md#copy-from-a-local-path-to-lakefs) or using tools like [Apache DistCp](../integrations/distcp.md#from-s3-to-lakefs).
-This is the most straightforward way, and we recommend it if it’s applicable for you.
+To import existing data to lakeFS, you can choose to copy it using [S3 CLI](../integrations/aws_cli.md#copy-from-a-local-path-to-lakefs) or using tools like [Apache DistCp](../integrations/distcp.md#from-s3-to-lakefs).
+This is the most straightforward way and we recommend it if it’s applicable to you.

 ## Zero-copy import

 For cases where copying data is not feasible, the `lakectl` command supports ingesting objects from a source object store without actually copying the data itself.
 This is done by listing the source bucket (and optional prefix), and creating pointers to the returned objects in lakeFS.

-By doing this, it's possible to take even large sets of objects, and have them appear as objects in a lakeFS branch, as if they were written directly to it.
+By doing this, it's possible to take even large sets of objects and have them appear as objects in a lakeFS branch, as if they were written directly to it.

 For this to work, make sure that:

-1. The user calling `lakectl ingest` must have permissions to list the objects at the source object store
+1. The user calling `lakectl ingest` haspermissions to list the objects at the source object store,
 2. The lakeFS installation has read permissions to the objects being ingested.
-3. The source path is **not** a storage namespace used by lakeFS. e.g. if `lakefs://my-repo` created with storage namespace `s3://my-bucket`, then `s3://my-bucket/*` cannot be an ingestion source.
+3. The source path is **not** a storage namespace used by lakeFS, e.g., if `lakefs://my-repo` is created with storage namespace `s3://my-bucket`, then `s3://my-bucket/*` cannot be an ingestion source.

 <div class="tabs">
 <ul>